Being a hybrid of the wild Asian Leopard cat, Bengals have certain specific requirements.

 As I mentioned in the beginning, cats don’t walk on leashes as dogs do.
 They would want to pace themselves and would have a hard time following you.

-During this time, it’s essential to keep your Bengal cat indoors as well.
+During this time, it’s essential to keep your Bengal cat indoors.

 If it goes outside, your Bengal cat would have a hundred different distractions and dangers.